islavisual/dataList/README.md

 ----------------------------
 __addClassIfError__: If an error is produced, is added this value to 'class' attribute.
 By default is "error".

+__autoSelectable__: To mark the first element automaticaly when the dataList takes focus.

 __ajax__: This parameter indicates if the read/recovery of data will do in asynchronous / synchronous mode.
 By default is 'false'.

 __ajaxErrorMessage__: Error message if the read/recovery of data fail.
 By default is 'Request failed'.